melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 > Question: If there is some collision between key fingerprint AND the email i.e. if there are two keys on your machine with the same fingerprint and the same associated email what happens?
 I don't know the answer, this is an interesting research project.
 What's the probability of this happening?
 Is it > 0? i.e. is that even possible?

+### Getting your key out there [ One method ]

+I've shown you that Linux developers and open source folks usually have there GPG keys out in the wild for you to be able to download and use.
+Many people put them on keyservers, like where I put mine.
+But we are just playing around with these gpg keys now and I imagine you aren't very comfortable with the keys, what they are, what to do with them yet, so we're going to put the keys in a less permanent place than a keyserver, you can just put your ascii pub key on github in some file, in a new repo if you want or in your branch of the class repo.
+We'll use this later.

 ###  Inspecting private keys

 ```